-Anchor charts are a highly effective teaching tool.
-They capture the most important content and strategies for learning.
-This includes rules, definitons, examples and all sorts of details students must memorize.
+Anchor charts are a great teaching tool.
+They capture the most important content and learning strategies, including rules, definitions, examples, and all the details students must memorize.

 Students are attracted to the colorful displays.
-At a quick glance, students have information they need to complete tasks.
+At a glance, students have the information they need to complete tasks.

 You don't have to be an artist to create anchor charts.
 In fact, simple illustrations without details are easier for students sitting a distance away to make out.